Javillesca/myTasks-node/README.md

+# My Tasks
 At the beginning it is necessary to create the empty file 'data.json' in the directory 'db' and use the command ```npm install```

 Comands:
-  app create  Generate a task to perform app show    Show the task list app update  Update task status app delete  Delete task
+  - app create  Generate a task to perform
+  - app show    Show the task list
+  - app update  Update task status
+  - app delete  Delete task

 * create: